euyixiyue/scam/README.md

-You will be the last person to buy a Chrysler.
+A long-forgotten loved one will appear soon.

+Buy the negatives at any price.